Moffein/SniperClassic/Release/README.md

 	- Fixed target display size not scaling with screen resolution.
 	- Target display now is located on the target's Weak Point.
 	- Reduced damage transfer from 60% -> 50%
+	- Lysate Cells reduce recharge time by 15%.
+		- Stacks like Fuel Cells.
+		- Multiplies off of attack speed multipliers.
+		- Can be disabled in config.

 	*Reverted to the damage used in earlier versions since headshot damage gets transfered.*